garykac/woven/docs/spell-cards.md

 A spell card contains the following information:

+* Name.
-* Name
+* Pattern.
-* Pattern
+* Effect.
-* Effect
+* (Optional) Flavor text.

 ## Name

-Just a name
+An evocative title for the spell.

 ## Pattern

-This is the representation of the layout that must be created in the mage's matrix in order to cast this spell.
+This is the representation of the layout that must be created in the mage's tapestry in order to cast this spell.

-The Pattern may or may not contain an ELEMENT as part of the pattern.
+The Pattern may or may not contain an ELEMENT.

 Spells that do not contain an ELEMENT are NEUTRAL.

 ## Effect

+Spell effects have three parts:

+1. An effect that occurs at the time the spell is cast.
+2. A permanent effect for when the spell has one or more charges on it.
+3. A reactionary effect that requires a charge on the spell and costs something (often a charge) to use.

 ## Design space expansions for Spells

 * Multiple elements in pattern
 * Constraints within the squares of the pattern

 # Element properties